awsdocs/aws-control-tower-guide/doc_source/access-control-overview.md

 ## AWS Control Tower Resources and Operations<a name="access-control-resources"></a>

 In AWS Control Tower, the primary resource is a *landing zone*\.
-AWS Control Tower also supports an additional resource type, *guardrails*\.
-However, for AWS Control Tower, you can manage guardrails only in the context of an existing landing zone\.
-Guardrails are referred to as a *subresource*\.
+AWS Control Tower also supports an additional resource type, *controls*, sometimes referred to as *guardrails*\.
+However, for AWS Control Tower, you can manage controls only in the context of an existing landing zone\.
+Controls can be referred to as a *subresource*\.

 ## Understanding Resource Ownership<a name="access-control-owner"></a>